-How changes in the tax code and labor laws impacted car allowances in 2019
+How changes in the tax code and labor laws have impacted car allowances

 Coinciding with the 2018 tax reform, the state of Illinois added a new clause to its labor code indemnifying employees from business expenses.
 As of January 1, 2019, organizations operating within the state of Illinois are required to properly reimburse employees under the Illinois Wage and Payment Collection Act.